-None of these things would be easy in reality.
+None of these things would be very easy in reality.
 Even "knights errant" have homes and families, property which they must manage in order to eat, and duties within the society other than going about potting off dragons.
 "Priests" are usually even more restricted: there are prayers, studies, rituals, administrative work, people to see, and things to do.
-Most of these prosaic details can be glossed over - it is a fantasy after all - but realism does become a problem when a "priest" shirks his responsibilities to go off adventuring.
+Most of these prosaic details can be glossed over - it is a fantasy after all - but "realism" does become a problem when a "priest" shirks his responsibilities to go off adventuring.
 The same is true of the "soldier" who has a military command yet spends his time exploring draughty dungeons or out rescuing fair damsels.
 This is not just a case for ignoring the nitty-gritty for playability's sake; it is flagrant, outright dereliction of duty!
 In this world such a miscreant would be fired or courtmartialed.
 In less gentle eras he would swing on the gallows.

 Anything approaching a "realistic" society can hardly be so unstructured that characters can roister about "adventuring," clouting city guards, offending the aristocracy, robbing tombs and temples, and amassing great quantities of wealth with nary a question asked.
-Such actions would receive short shrift indeed.
+Such actions would receive very short shrift indeed.
 One has only to glance through any ethnography, any history, any description of a real human society, to realise that ALL societies have established institutions to prevent just this sort of thing: to guard, reinforce, and sanctify "accepted" behaviour and to exclude or punish those on the fringes, the vagabond, the criminal, the nouveau riche, and the parvenu.

 Yet isn't this kind of "adventuring" just what happens in novels?
-Doesn't it ever happen in real life sometimes?
-Certainly it does.
+Doesn't it even happen in real life sometimes?
+Certainly it is.
 But the real-life examples are very rare, perhaps flukes, a matter of being in the right place at the right time for historical forces to coincide.
-A novel can put forth any premise it's author wishes.
+A novel can put forth any premises its author wishes.
 But the very fact that the story is unique enough to be told, the reader recognises that it is not representative of average or even frequent events in the culture.
-The beggar becomes a king, the mighty thewed warrior slays all of the baddies and rescues the girl, the little peasant boy becomes a great wizard and destroys the tyrant - and they all ride off into the sunset at the end of the story.
+The beggar becomes a king, the mighty-thewed warrior slays all of the baddies and rescues the girl, the little peasant boy becomes a great wizard and destroys the story.